Diary of a Network Geek

 How to Concentrate

-Filed under: Advice from your Uncle Jim,Criticism, Marginalia, and Notes,Deep Thoughts,Life, the Universe, and Everything,Things to Read — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:13 am for you boring, normal people.
+Filed under: Advice from your Uncle Jim,Criticism, Marginalia, and Notes,Deep Thoughts,Life, the Universe, and Everything,Things to Read — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:13 am for you boring, normal people.

 Lately, I’ve been very concerned with my own discipline and how that relates to creative output.